Accessibility Statement

 While adoption fees may seem high at first glance, they often represent a significant value compared to the individual cost of the services included.

 Additionally, adopting from a shelter or rescue organization typically costs less than purchasing a cat from a breeder, and you're providing a loving home to a cat in need.
-On average, adoption fees for cats from shelters typically range from $50 to $200 versus $500 to $5000 from a breeder depending on breed, pedigree, and reputation of the breeder.
+On average, adoption fees for shelter cats range from $50 to $200 versus $500 to $5,000 from a breeder, depending on breed, pedigree, and breeder's reputation.
+If you are adopting a cat from PetSmart, know that they typically partner with local shelters, meaning adoption fees will range from $50 to $200 there too.

 6. Preparing your home for the arrival of a new cat